 Just three ingredients are needed in this easy candy recipe that is full of vitamins, minerals, fibre and protein.
 The pumpkin seeds are sprouted meaning the nutrients are better absorbed by the body.

-Pumpkin seeds high in iron, zinc, magnesium and protein.
+Pumpkin seeds are high in iron, zinc, magnesium and protein.
 They have a strong earthy taste that I don’t find palatable on their own but they do work really well in this candy with sweet dates and bitter dark chocolate.
-This recipe is suitable for vegan (when using dairy-free chocolate), plant-based, paleo, nut-free, grain-free, oil-free gluten-free and general healthy diets.
-You can make raw by using a raw chocolate or making your own, more info below.

 3 Ingredient Pumpkin Seed Chocolate Candy Recipe